mohsen3/PrettyObject/README.md

 # PrettyObject

 PrettyObject is a Java library that converts Java objects into human readable strings.
-PrettyObject heavily uses Java reflection API to dive deep into objects and extract every bit of information.
+PrettyObject heavily uses Java reflection API to dive deep into Java objects and extract every bit of information out of them.
 PrettyObject is inspired by [Awesome Print](https://github.com/michaeldv/awesome_print).

 # Build